dabeku/Copiosus-camera/README.md

 # Camera for Copiosus
-Your personal, low cost video and audio streaming infrastructure.
+Your personal, low cost, video and audio streaming infrastructure.

 Run this code on a Raspberry Pi or Arduino controller on your local network and display the video and audio stream in the Copiosus app.